 Within each prefecture, you have cities, wards, villages, and towns.
 These all comprise what are called municipalities.
 There are a total of 1,719 municipalities in the entire country.
 A ward is denoted by the word ku, in Japanese.
 You’ll often hear “Shibuya-ku” which means the Shibuya Ward.

-Within the metropolis of Tokyo, you therefore have cities within cities.
-But, Tokyo itself is comprised of 23 Special Wards which is slightly different than the traditional wards in Japan.
-But, for all intensive purposes, it’s an administrative ward, and within each ward, you can find the many colorful neighborhoods of Tokyo.
+Within the metropolis of Tokyo, you, therefore, have cities within cities.
+But, Tokyo itself is comprised of 23 Special Wards, which is slightly different than the traditional wards in Japan.
+But, for all intents and purposes, it’s an administrative ward, and within each ward, you can find the many colorful neighborhoods of Tokyo.